E1eveNn/shinnosuke/README.md

 1. Based on **Numpy** (CPU version)  and **native** to Python.
 [GPU Version](https://github.com/eLeVeNnN/shinnosuke-gpu)
 2. **Without** any other **3rd-party** deep learning library.
 3. **Keras-like API**, several basic AI Examples are provided, easy to get start.
-4. Support commonly used models such as: Dense, Conv2D, MaxPooling2D, LSTM, SimpleRNN, etc.
+4. Support commonly used models such as: *Dense, Conv2D, MaxPooling2D, LSTM, SimpleRNN, etc*.
 5. **Sequential** model (for most  sequence network combinations ) and **Functional** model (for resnet, etc) are implemented.
 6. Training is conducted on forward **graph** and backward **graph**.
 7. **Autograd** is supported .